jeremy379/flash/readme.md

-* Forked at first from Laracasts/Flash to use multiple message
+* Forked at first from Laracasts/Flash to use multiple message and then forked from mdupaul/flash

 # Easy Flash Messages